Introdution to Programming - C# Programming Fundamentals

 What are Data Types in C#?

-In the .Net Framework, there are many different types you can use to hold data, from numbers, strings, dates and much more.
-We will cover the data types in more detail in a later tutorial, for now, we'll just look at a few basic types.
+In the .Net Framework, you can use many different types to hold data, from numbers, strings, dates and much more.
+We will cover the data types in more detail in a later tutorial; for now, we'll look at a few basic types.
+Remember, learning C # is a step-by-step process, and we're here to guide you through each step.

-There are two broad categories that data types can be: value types and reference types.
+There are two broad data type categories: value and reference.

 A value type directly contains its data.
 A variable of type int contains a value (e.g. 12345) and only a value.
 Each variable of a value type has its copy of the data.
 An operation on one variable does not affect another.
 Value types are stored in a memory location known as the stack.